int0h/promise-decorators/readme.md

 });
 ```

-That's a bit more reasanoble as for me but still there is a problem (and tricky one)!
-In that case frequency of requests will be reduced, and `updateTitle` will be called right amount of time.
+As for me, that's a bit more reasanoble but still there is a problem (and tricky one)!
+In that case frequency of requests will be reduced, and `updateTitle` will be called proper number of times.

 But `throttledFetch` will return a promise in first time... and a copy of this 1'st promise on each key-press before the next *real* promise.
-Which means that `outputData` will be called several times with the same data!
+It means that `outputData` will be called several times with the same data!

 Promise-decorators solution
 ---